-The Canadian Internet Use Survey (CIUS) was conducted by Statistics Canada for Science, Innovation and Electronic Information Division at Statistics Canada, in 2007.
+The Canadian Internet Use Survey (CIUS) was conducted by the Business Special Surveys and Technology Statistics Division of Statistics Canada on behalf of Industry Canada in 2009.
 This manual has been produced to facilitate the manipulation of the microdata file of the survey results.